Linguistics Course Catalog

 5 units

 Presents theoretical and descriptive issues, particularly those raised by the framework of distributed morphology and its current competitors.
 Course work consists of readings, squibs, and a term paper.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.

 LING 249G